-Step 1: Download and complete the District of Columbia's Notary Public Application and collect the other required items:
+Step 1: Complete the District of Columbia's Online Notary Public Application

 New and Renewing Notary Packages

 Renewing Notary Packages do not come with a notary journal

 Step 3: Order your Official Embossing Seal, Notary Journal and other supplies from The Notary's Store, but you will need to order your notary bond separately.